Herbert Huncke: New York City and Times Square

 Huncke hitchhiked to New York City in 1939.
 He was dropped off at 103rd and Broadway, and he asked the driver how to find 42nd Street.
-"You walk straight down Broadway," the man said, "and you will find 42nd Street."
+"You walk straight down Broadway" the man said, "and you will find 42nd Street."
 Huncke, always a stylish dresser, bought a boutonnière for his jacket and headed for 42nd Street.
-For the next 10 years, Huncke was a 42nd Street regular and became known as the "Mayor of 42nd Street."
+For the next 10 years, Huncke was a 42nd Street regular and became known as the "Mayor of 42nd Street".

 At this point, Huncke's regular haunts were 42nd Street and Times Square, where he associated with a variety of people, including prostitutes (male and female) and sailors.
-During World War II, Huncke shipped out to sea as a United States Merchant Marine to ports in South America, Africa, and Europe.
+During World War II, Huncke shipped out to sea as a United States Merchant Mariner to ports in South America, Africa, and Europe.
 He landed on the beach of Normandy three days after the invasion.

 Aboard ships, Huncke would overcome his drug addiction or maintain it with morphine syrettes supplied by the ship medic.
 When he returned to New York, he returned to 42nd Street, and it was after one such trip where he met the then-unknown William S. Burroughs, who was selling a sub-machine gun and a box of syrettes.
 Their first meeting was not cordial: from Burroughs' appearance and manner, Huncke suspected that he was "heat" (undercover police or FBI).
 Assured that Burroughs was harmless, Huncke bought the morphine and, at Burroughs' request, immediately gave him an injection.
 Burroughs later wrote a fictionalized account of the meeting in Junkie.
 Huncke also became a close friend of Joan Adams Vollmer Burroughs, William's common-law wife, sharing with her a taste for amphetamines.
 In the late 1940s, he was invited to Texas to grow marijuana on the Burroughs' farm.
 It was here he renewed his acquaintance with the young Abe Green, a fellow train jumper and in the early beatnik scene, a regular reciter of spontaneous poetry.
-Despite his comparative youth, Green was often referred to by Huncke as "Old Faithful."
+Despite his comparative youth, Green was often referred to by Huncke as "Old Faithful".
 Huncke valued loyalty and it is thought that Abe Green was of "inestimable assistance" to Lucien Carr and Jack Kerouac when it came to the concealment of the weapon used to kill David Kammerer some years later.